Modeling multivariate time series with applications in financial data

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Park, Yeonsook, "Modeling multivariate time series with applications in financial data" (1999).
 Business Administration - Dissertations.
-Paper 52.
+52.